VincentWei/build-minigui-5.0/README.md

 ### Changes in Version 5.0.x

-1. Version 5.0.10 (2022-09-15)
+1. Version 5.0.10 (2022-09-30)
    - MiniGUI Core:
-      * Enhance `fbcon` engine to use double buffering and `SyncUpdate` method.
+      + Enhance `fbcon` engine to use double buffering and `SyncUpdate` method.
-      * Cleanup and enhance `shadow` engine to use `SyncUpdate` method.
+      + Cleanup and enhance `shadow` engine to use `SyncUpdate` method.
-   - Fix a deadlock bug for Threads mode.
+      + Fix some bugs for Threads mode and virtual window.
-   - Fix some compilation warnings/errors against GCC 12.
+      + Fix some compilation warnings/errors against GCC 12.
+   - mg-tests:
+      + Add the `run-auto-tests.sh` script to run some tests automatically.
+      + Add new test programs in `api/` directory.
 1. Version 5.0.9 (2022-01-14)
    - MiniGUI Core:
       * Fix a crash bug in `InitSubDC()`.